 Resources Committee of the Council of the Princeton University Community (CPUC)

 Email: ; CC

 My name is _____.
-I am a member of the Class of ____ / an alumni / a parent of a student / faculty / staff member / other.
+I am a member of the Class of ____ / an alumni / a parent of a student / faculty / staff member.
 I am concerned about the climate crisis and the climate related disasters that we are seeing around the world.
-Climate change has affected my life in the following ways ______.

 I am writing to you in support of Divest Princeton, a group of concerned students, alumni, and faculty at Princeton University.
 Given the climate crisis that is overwhelming communities around the world, we are advocating Princeton University divest all its fossil fuel assets.
 While Princeton has made some effort to combat climate change through its research, the university needs to join the growing tide of universities, foundations, and other institutions in fully divesting its endowment from fossil fuels.
 Institutions like the Rockefeller Foundation, the University of California system, and the City of San Francisco, among many others, have already made such a commitment.

 I am writing to ask you to support fossil fuel divestment and to make sure Princeton does not profit from and worsen the climate crisis.
-I hope that you will take the time to consider this issue in depth before the Resources Committee meets to discuss the proposal submitted by Divest Princeton.
+I hope that you will take the time to consider this issue in depth before the Resources Committee makes a recommendation about the proposal submitted by Divest Princeton.